FXB Events and Updates

 Frontiers in Global Health Seminar

-- On November 6, 2013, the Health Rights of Women and Children (HRWC) Program participated in a Frontiers in Global Health Seminar at the Harvard School of Public Health with project leaders from the study on the Impacts of Maternal Death on Living Children.
-“The true costs of maternal mortality on children and families: a discussion of findings from Tanzania, Ethiopia, South Africa, and Malawi” seminar shared findings from each of the research sites.
-The event was moderated by Alicia Ely Yamin, JD, MPH, Director of the HRWC Program, and panelists included Principal Investigators Lucia Knight, PhD, Mitike Molla, PhD, Junior Bazile, MD, and Jocelyn Finlay, PhD.
+- On November 6, 2013, the Health Rights of Women and Children (HRWC) Program launched the Frontiers in Global Health Seminar series at the Harvard School of Public Health.
+The session entitled “The true costs of maternal mortality on children and families: a discussion of findings from Tanzania, Ethiopia, South Africa, and Malawi” featured the project leaders from the Impacts of Maternal Death on Living Children study and was the first cross-country dissemination of the research findings from each of the sites.
+The event was moderated by Alicia Ely Yamin, Director of the HRWC Program, and panelists included Dr. Lucia Knight from South Africa, Dr. Mitike Molla from Ethiopia, Dr. Junior Bazile from Malawi, and Dr. Jocelyn Finlay from the Harvard Center for Population and Development Studies.
+Watch a video of the seminar here.

 Jennifer Leaning and Debarati Guha-Sapir Author NEJM Article on Natural Disasters, Armed Conflict, and Public Health